What artificial intelligence can do—and what it can never decide for us

 What remains is a simple question: What, in the end, truly matters?

 That is why many older adults are well positioned to engage artificial intelligence with perspective.
 They know that quick answers are not always the most important answers, and that some truths reveal themselves only slowly.
-A widow sorting through old photographs understands something no algorithm can grasp.
-A friend keeping vigil at a bedside participates in a wisdom that precedes words.

 AI can help us retrieve information and organize our thoughts, but it cannot decide what is worth sacrificing for, whom to forgive, or what kind of legacy is worth leaving behind.